hegde-atri/dotfiles/README.md

 Feel free to use my script but in your own configs, but don't forget to credit me ;).

 *If you get an error make sure it has executible permissions `chmod +x <filename>`*

-~~I manage my dotfiles using [stow](https://www.gnu.org/software/stow/).
-You may find that some configs rely on other ones.
-I will try to list the dependencies below.
-To try out a config, first make a backup of existing config / config folder using something like `mv config config.backup`.
-Now clone the repo using the following command~~

-For background blur to work, make sure you run picom with the experimental backends flag(like in the bspwmrc file).

 ## Dependencies